18 Top PE Activities for Dynamic Physical Education Classes

 Instructions:

-• Taking turns, they throw the noodle as far as they can, focusing on proper form to mimic a javelin throw.
+Taking turns, they throw the noodle as far as possible, focusing on proper form.

-• Encourage each student to aim to beat their own personal best with each subsequent throw, fostering a sense of personal achievement and progress.
+Encourage each student to try to beat their own personal best with each throw.

 Click the link to view this large grouping of PE Stations: Triple Pack Bundle- 132 Movement, Skill and Sport Zones on Cap'n Pete's website store or here on Teachers Pay Teachers.